-PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan By 2030, sets of indicators of genetic resource conservation and use are developed/adapted and agreed by all stakeholders involved, and integrated and deployed within monitoring strategies to ensure that genetic diversity is maintained or increased in Europe 1.
-By 2025, sets of relevant indicators and associated baseline data to be collected for monitoring activities under this Strategy, have been consensually defined by all involved stakeholders.
-2. By 2030, a sound system for the collection of all relevant baseline data has been set up and data are being actively collected and compiled, providing the baseline for further monitoring.
-Task Force and WGs Next Phase XII Define and reach agreement on indicators ECPGR Task Force budget line P1 - Set up a Task Force involving different categories of users (breeders, farmers, NGOs, etc.), to define indicators and associated baseline data to be By 2030: i) The proposed European coordination and information centre for conservation and sustainable use of agricultural genetic resources becomes the hub to gather and publish PGR conservation and use data provided by local and national networks under the guidance of ECPGR National Coordinators. ii) Trends in the conservation and sustainable use of PGR are assessed, analyzed and published every 5 years and necessary corrective measures are 1.
-Trends in the conservation and use of PGR in Europe are being monitored, and the information from local, national and regional levels is compiled and available via the European coordination and information centre for conservation and sustainable use of agricultural genetic resources.
-2. Information about trends in the conservation and use of PGR in Europe is readily available and regularly disseminated through different forms to PGR managers and users, policymakers and the wider public.
-3. Europe is actively and efficiently contributing to international reports on monitoring of conservation Next Phase XII collected for monitoring activities under the PGR Strategy, also regarding use of PGR (avoiding overlap with existing monitoring) mechanisms).
+PGR Strategy for Europe Objectives PGR Strategy for Europe Targets Responsibility (main level/responsible bodies) Type of action that ECPGR could undertake Potential sources of funding to cover the ECPGR action ExCo proposal for activities to be included in Phase XI workplan By 2030, sets of indicators of genetic resource conservation and use are developed/adapted and agreed by all stakeholders involved, and integrated and deployed within monitoring strategies to ensure that genetic diversity is maintained or increased in Europe By 2030: By 2025, sets of relevant indicators and associated baseline data to be collected for monitoring activities under this Strategy, have been consensually defined by all involved stakeholders.
+By 2030, a sound system for the collection of all relevant baseline data has been set up and data are being actively collected and compiled, providing the baseline for further monitoring.
+Task Force and WGs Next Phase XII Define and reach agreement on indicators ECPGR Task Force budget line • P2 - Set up a Task Force involving different categories of users (breeders, farmers, NGOs, etc.), to define indicators and associated baseline data to be collected for monitoring activities under the PGR Strategy (avoiding i) The proposed European coordination and information centre for conservation and sustainable use of agricultural genetic resources becomes the hub to gather and publish PGR conservation and use data provided by local and national networks under the guidance of ECPGR National Trends in the conservation and use of PGR in Europe are being monitored, and the information from local, national and regional levels is compiled and available via the European coordination and information centre for conservation and sustainable use of agricultural genetic resources.
+Information about trends in the conservation and use of PGR in Europe is readily available and use of PGR in Europe is readily available and Next Phase XII overlap with existing monitoring) mechanisms).
+Coordinators. ii) Trends in the conservation and sustainable use of PGR are assessed, analyzed and published every 5 years and necessary corrective measures are proposed. regularly disseminated through different forms to PGR managers and users, policymakers and the wider public.
+3. Europe is actively and efficiently contributing to international reports on monitoring of conservation and use of genetic resources.